Follow these simple steps to keep your family safe from food poisoning.

 - See if a restaurant looks clean before you even sit down.
 If the restaurant doesn’t look and smell clean, eat somewhere else.

-- Order your food fully cooked (well-done), especially meat, poultry, fish, and eggs.
+- Order your food fully cooked (well-done), especially if it’s meat, poultry, fish, or eggs.
 Cooking kills germs.

-- Hot food needs to be served hot, and cold food needs to be served cold.
+- To be safe, hot food needs to be served hot, and cold food needs to be served cold.
 Send back your dish if it’s the wrong temperature.